-Another great vegetable available at this time of year is zucchini.
+Another great vegetable available is zucchini.
 So many only use this great vegetable for Zucchini Bread, but there are so many other ways to use it that it can be used as a main dish, as well as, breaded and fried as a side dish.

 For this dish you need to pick a larger zucchini.
 The recipe is so simple and uses very few ingredients so it can be made very inexpensively.

 Don't cut too much of the meat away because we are going to hollow out some of the zucchini meat and use it in the stuffing.
 You can use a melon baller to get out the seeds without cutting into your zuchini meat.